wxcuop/pyfixmsg_plus/tools/pyfixmsg_plus.tools.md

 ## Notes

 - If you use `--clordid`, the tool will search all messages for the given ClOrdID value.
-- If you use `--archive`, the tool will search the archive table (messages that were overwritten due to sequence number reuse).
 - If you omit `--seqnum` and `--clordid`, all messages for the session will be listed.
 - The tool prints the raw FIX message and basic metadata for each result.